-REGN1154 is a fully human monoclonal antibody generated using our VelocImmune technology, against an undisclosed target.
-In March 2012, we initiated a Phase 1 clinical study in Australia.
-Sanofi decided not to opt-in to the REGN1154 program and we have sole global rights.
-Under the terms of our agreement, Sanofi is entitled to receive a mid-single digit royalty on any future sales of REGN1154.
+REGN1500 is a fully human monoclonal antibody generated using our VelocImmune technology, against an undisclosed target.
+In the fourth quarter of 2012, we initiated a Phase 1 clinical study.
+Sanofi decided not to opt-in to the REGN1500 program and we have sole global rights.
+Under the terms of our agreement, Sanofi is entitled to receive a mid-single digit royalty on any future sales of REGN1500.